SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Digital Transformation and AI in SMEs: Current Practice

 \subsection{Revolution of Today's AI and LLMs}

 AI has rapidly progressed from a theoretical concept to a transformative force reshaping industries, business operations, and decision-making.
-Over the past decade, breakthroughs in machine learning, data analytics, natural language processing, and deep learning \cite{sannabe2022improve, razzaq2025empowering, sarker2024ai} have enabled AI systems to process large datasets, detect intricate patterns, and deliver predictive insights with remarkable accuracy.
-These advancements not only enhance productivity but also empower organizations to pursue data-driven strategies that boost adaptability and competitiveness.
-A number of studies, including Wei et al. \cite{wei2022artificial}, Arroyabe et al. \cite{arroyabe2024analyzing}, Carayannis et al. \cite{carayannis2025enhancing}, and Mantri et al. \cite{mantri2023empowering}, underscore the crucial role of AI adoption in improving SME performance, innovation, and long-term competitiveness.
-Within the wider AI ecosystem, Large Language Models (LLMs) mark a paradigm shift in language-based intelligence \cite{zhao2024explainability, naveed2025comprehensive, ferrag2025generative}.
-Developed on advanced deep learning architectures and trained on vast text corpora, models such as GPT and BERT \cite{ferrag2025generative, sarker2024ai} exhibit exceptional capabilities in understanding, generating, and reasoning with natural language.
-Their applications extend across conversational agents, automated content creation, sentiment analysis, summarization, knowledge extraction, and security analytics.
-For instance, Zhang et al. \cite{zhang2025benchmarking} assess the role of LLMs in phishing detection for SMEs, Carayannis et al. \cite{carayannis2024empowering} highlight their potential in enhancing SME resilience and competitiveness, and Kopka et al. \cite{kopka2024artificial} investigate their broader impact on productivity and innovation in SMEs.
+Advances in ML, DL, data analytics, and natural language processing over the last ten years have made it possible for AI systems to process massive datasets, identify complex patterns, and provide remarkably accurate predictive insights \cite{sannabe2022improve, razzaq2025empowering, sarker2024ai}.
+In addition to increasing productivity, these developments enable businesses to adopt data-driven practices that increase flexibility and competitiveness.
+Several studies that highlight the crucial significance of AI adoption in enhancing SME performance, innovation, and long-term competitiveness include Wei et al. \cite{wei2022artificial}, Arroyabe et al. \cite{arroyabe2024analyzing}, Carayannis et al. \cite{carayannis2025enhancing}, and Mantri et al. \cite{mantri2023empowering}.
+LLMs represent a paradigm shift in language-based intelligence within the broader AI ecosystem \cite{zhao2024explainability, naveed2025comprehensive, ferrag2025generative}.
+Models like GPT and BERT \cite{ferrag2025generative, sarker2024ai}, which are based on sophisticated DL architectures and trained on large text corpora, demonstrate remarkable capabilities in comprehending, producing, and reasoning with natural language.
+Conversational agents, automated content production, sentiment analysis, summarization, knowledge extraction, and security analytics simply represent some of their uses.
+For example, Kopka et al. \cite{kopka2024artificial} analyze their wider impact on productivity and innovation in SMEs, Carayannis et al. \cite{carayannis2024empowering} emphasize their potential to improve SME resilience and competitiveness, and Zhang et al. \cite{zhang2025benchmarking} evaluate the role of LLMs in phishing detection for SMEs.